-For GTBP-1::GFP quantification post dsRNA feeding or neuronal expression: Animals fed L4440 or gfp-dsRNA for different durations of the P0 and/or F1 generation were scored for silencing in the germline and soma at different stages during the F1 generation (Figures 1A, 1B, and S1A).
-Somatic GFP intensity (a.u.) was quantified in the tail region by drawing a ventral to dorsal line within the boundaries of the animal (Figures S6C and S6E) on a brightfield image, creating a mask, imposing that mask onto the GFP channel image and measuring average intensity or intensity along the line.
+For GTBP-1::GFP quantification after exposure to dsRNA via feeding or neuronal expression: Animals fed L4440 or gfp-dsRNA for different durations of the P0 and/or F1 generation were scored for silencing in the germline and soma at different stages during the F1 generation (Fig. 1 and Extended Data Fig. 1a).
+Somatic GFP intensity (a.u.) was quantified in the tail region by drawing a ventral to dorsal line within the boundaries of the animal (Extended Data Fig. 6c,e) on a brightfield image, creating a mask, imposing that mask onto the GFP channel image and measuring average intensity or intensity along the line.
 To measure background fluorescence, a circle was used to measure average intensity outside of the animal.
-Germline GFP intensity (a.u.) was measured by free selection of germ cells while avoiding intestinal cells at each stage, selecting a region around the primordial vulva in L2 animals, in one of two extending gonad arms in L3 and L4 animals, in the proximal or distal gonad in young adults, and of eggs in utero in gravid adults.
+Germline GFP intensity (a.u.) was measured by free selection of germ cells but avoiding intestinal cells at each stage, selecting a region around the primordial vulva in L2 animals, in one of two extending gonad arms in L3 and L4 animals, in the proximal or distal gonad in young adults, and of eggs in utero in gravid adults.
 To measure background fluorescence, the same selection or a new selection was used to measure average intensity outside of the animal.
-To plot average GFP intensity measured by free selection, average background intensity was subtracted from GFP intensity for each image and shown as a box plot (Figures 1A, 1B, S1A, S6C, and S6E).
+To plot average GFP intensity measured by free selection, average background intensity was subtracted from GFP intensity for each image and shown as a box plot (Fig. 1, Extended Data Fig. 1a and Extended Data Fig. 6c,e).
 All plotting was done using custom R scripts.

-For adjustment of fluorescence images of sid-1::mCherry $\Delta pi$ animals for comparison to images of wild-type animals: Representative images of sid-1(jam195[linker::mCherry $\Delta pi]$ ) and wild type animals at different stages were adjusted to the same maximum and minimum displayed values of intensity using Fiji (NIH) to highlight each region of interest below saturation (Figures 3C, 3D, S5E, S5F and S5G).
+Adjustment of fluorescence images of $sid-1::mCherry\Delta pi$ animals for comparison to images of wild-type animals: Representative images of $sid-1(jam195[linker::mCherry\Delta pi])$ and wild type animals at different stages were adjusted to the same maximum and minimum displayed values of intensity using Fiji (NIH) to highlight each region of interest below saturation (Fig. 4b,c).

-For SDG-1::mCherry quantification: Germline mCherry intensity was quantified by freely selecting part of the distal or proximal region of the anterior or posterior gonad arm excluding the intestine to avoid quantifying intestinal autofluorescence.
+For quantification of SDG-1::mCherry and mCherry expressed under the sdg-1 promoter: Germline mCherry intensity was quantified by freely selecting part of the distal (for Fig. 7f,g) or proximal region of the anterior or posterior gonad arm excluding the intestine to avoid quantifying intestinal autofluorescence.
 Selection was performed using a brightfield image, a mask was created and imposed onto the mCherry channel image and average intensity was measured.
 To measure background fluorescence, the same selection boundary was moved outside of the measured gonad arm and average background intensity was measured.
-To plot average mCherry intensity, average background intensity was subtracted from mCherry intensity for each gonad arm and shown as a box plot using custom R scripts (Figures 5B, 5C, 5D, 5E, 5F, 5G and S9).
-In Figure 5C, SDG-1::mCherry intensity measurements, adjusted by subtracting background intensity and intensity measurements made in a wild-type animal lacking mCherry, were normalized to RT-qPCR measurements by multiplying each median intensity value by a conversion factor.
+To plot average mCherry intensity, average background intensity was subtracted from mCherry intensity for each gonad arm and shown as a box plot using custom R scripts (Fig. 6b-g, Fig. 7f,g, and Extended Data Fig. 9).
+In Fig. 6c, SDG-1::mCherry intensity measurements, adjusted by subtracting background intensity and intensity measurements made in a wild-type animal lacking mCherry, were normalized to RT-qPCR measurements by multiplying each median intensity value by a conversion factor.
 This conversion factor was calculated by dividing the median SDG-1::mCherry intensity in AMJ1372 animals by the median relative sdg-1 mRNA level in AMJ1372 RNA samples.
 All estimated relative sdg-1 expression values were then normalized to those of wild-type animals by dividing all values by the wild-type value.

-Imaging and quantification of reporters using confocal microscopy
+Imaging and quantification of reporters using confocal microscopy.